-“Flying Dragon, Ling Lan” is a new Haute Doll exclusive by JAMIEshow (www.jamieshowdoll.com) and Guo Pei, available for sale July 12.
-Visit http://shop.dollsmagazine.com to add her to your collection or call (800) 753-1491 to order by phone.
-For regular updates on availability, visit facebook.com/DOLLSmagazine.
-The dressed doll is limited to an edition of 50 and priced at $475 each, plus shipping and handling.
+“Flying Dragon, Ling Lan” was a new Haute Doll exclusive by JAMIEshow (www.jamieshowdoll.com) and Guo Pei.
+The dressed doll was limited to an edition of 50 and priced at $475 each, plus shipping and handling.

 Guo Pei presented her “Legend of The Dragon” fashion show and “Chinese Bride Couture Exhibition” in Beijing May 6 and 7.
 The collection was primarily meant to showcase exquisite wedding gowns for Chinese brides – it took a team of hundreds of embroiders and seamstresses three years to make them all.
 One dress was embellished with 465,756 pearls and took more than 8,000 hours of hand sewing to complete.